 Man, what a time.
 To be honest I didn’t do anything or see anything.
 We got wasted every night.
 Jono, Aq, Bill, Matt, Garp and Graham who were my travelling companions and myself spent the 4 days or so sitting around hacking on a few things in the non-security sense.
 Jono played with gstreamer 0.9, while I missed my girlfriend and tried not to die of a hangover.

-Aq, Jono and Bill also spent a good amount of time laughing at the chinny raccoon and gimping up suitable mockups of all manner of chin related articles, culminating in the Little Book of Chin.
-For anyone who hasn’t got a clue what this is all about, it is embedded in British schoolboy humour and is to with the fact that when someone is lying you say they have a Jimmy Hill chin (Jimmy Hill is an English ex-footballer with an infamously large chin).
+Aq, Jono and Bill also spent a good amount of time laughing at the chinny raccoon and gimping up suitable mockups of all manner of chin related articles, culminating in the Little Book of Chin (link sadly dead).
+For anyone who hasn’t got a clue what this is all about, it is embedded in British schoolboy humour and is to do with the fact that when someone is lying you say they have a Jimmy Hill chin (Jimmy Hill is an English ex-footballer with an infamously large chin who became renowned as a pundit for talking crap).
 Therefore you might start stroking your chin is you are implying someone is bullshitting.
 Furthermore you might say that you, “Chinny reckon” in so much as you reckon (not) with added chin, hence you chinny reckon.
 Jono and Aq employ this mightily on LUG Radio.

 Anyway, in true Planet Gnome style, here is the 5 things I learned at WTH: